zwang695/alexa-skills-list/skills/B01AHDN31M/README.md

 * *Alexa, ask Stringify to list all my triggers.*

-Stringify transforms the way you connect your life, by bringing your physical and digital Things together to create Flows.
-By working together, your Things can help you save time, save money, stay healthy and maybe have a little fun.
+Stringify app connects your smart home, wearable devices, and services to create truly automated experiences.
+Stringify is the only automation platform built specifically for the Internet of Things (IoT).
 Now with Alexa, all of your Flows can be run by using your voice.
-Simply download the Stringify app and create an account, add Amazon Alexa and build a Flow using it as the trigger.
+Simply download the Stringify app, create an account, add Amazon Alexa and build a Flow using Alexa as the trigger.

 Stringify also works well with: SmartThings, Fitbit, Nest, Jawbone Up, Phillips Hue, Homeboy, LIFX, Netatmo, Withings,  Dropbox, Twitter, Yahoo News, Yelp, Instagram, Google Drive, Slack, CNN, CNET, Craigslist, Flickr and many, many more.